The Android App Bundle (AAB) is Android’s new, official publishing format that offers a more efficient way to build and release your app.

 Use one of the following options to upload your app bundle file to Applivery:

-- Form the Dashboard, by going to the Builds section and selecting (or dragging and dropping) your
+- From the Dashboard, by going to the Builds section and selecting (or dragging and dropping) your

 - From the Upload API, using the same method to upload standard